wesleylhandy/calc-benefits/README.md

 # Lost Benefits Estimator CLI

-This is a command-line interface for the sole purpose of estimating total lost retirement benefits if your employer quits offering matching 401k
+This is a command-line interface for the sole purpose of estimating, [via the rule of 72](https://en.wikipedia.org/wiki/Rule_of_72), total lost retirement benefits if your employer quits offering matching retirement fund contributions

 ## Installation Instructions